ttadano/alamode/README.md

 * Extraction of harmonic and anharmonic force constants based on the supercell approach
 * Applicable to any crystal structures and low-dimensional systems
 * Accurate treatment of translational and rotational invariance
-* Interface to VASP, Quantum-ESPRESSO, and xTAPP codes
+* Interface to VASP, Quantum-ESPRESSO, xTAPP, and LAMMPS codes
 * Parallelization with MPI+OpenMP

 ### Harmonic properties